RaphHaddad/blog/content/post/devsecops-azure-terraform-python.md

 ## Creating the Resource Group

-The new resource group needs to be declared with a `azurerm_role_assignment` with `Contributor` access given to the previously declared [service principle](#creating-the-service-principle).
+The new resource group needs to be declared with the Terraform resource type `azurerm_role_assignment` with `Contributor` access given to the previously declared [service principle](#creating-the-service-principle).
 The snippet of the code is show below and the full code is available [on GitHub](TODO)